7.0 Long Lake Catchment: Challenges/Issues

 Land cover has changed across the catchment (2008 to 2014) as a result of an increase in the area of settlement (2 ha.) and loss of woodland (2 ha.)(see Section 4.1 of this report)

 Woodlands cover 20 percent of the catchment.
 This is below the 30 percent of forest cover that is identified as the minimum threshold for sustaining forest birds and other woodland dependent species (see Section 4.2 of this report).

 Wetlands cover 21 percent (1822 ha.) of the catchment (in 2014).
 One hundred percent (1822 ha.) of these wetlands remain unevaluated and unregulated and although they are not under imminent threat from development activity, they do remain vulnerable to drainage and land clearing activities in the absence of any regulatory and planning controls that would otherwise protect them for the many important hydrological, social, biological and ecological functions/services/values they provide to landowners and the surrounding community (see Section 4.3 of this report).

 Carnahan Lake surface chemistry water quality rating ranges from Poor to Fair (see Section 2.1 of this report).

 Long Lake surface chemistry water quality rating ranges from Fair to Good (see Section 2.2 of this report).

 There is concern over the increase in slime-like aquatic growth on shoreline rocks and structures in Long Lake.
-The RVCA annual water quality reports in the last several years indicate that 25 percent of the samples taken have a higher concentrate on nitrogen that the provincial recommended standard for recreational water quality, although the average of samples remains lower than this standard.*
+The RVCA annual water quality reports in the last several years indicate that 25 percent of the samples taken have a higher concentration of nitrogen than the provincial recommended standard for recreational water quality, although the average of samples remains lower than this standard.*

 Stub Creek surface chemistry water quality does not exhibit any sampling concerns (see Section 2.3 of this report).

 Uens Creek surface chemistry water quality rating ranges from Poor to Fair (see Section 2.4 of this report).

 Stag, Stubb and Uens Creeks instream biological water quality conditions are unavailable due to unsuitable benthic invertebrate sample locations.

 No septic system re-inspection program (mandatory or voluntary) is in effect, currently.*